billyquizboi/abyssonym-encrouter/README.md

 ### Flowchart

-The flowcharts in directory [diagrams](diagrams) are potentially the best resource to understand program execution flow ie: [diagrams/encounter_search_flowchart.drawio.html/](diagrams/encounter_search_flowchart.drawio.html).
+The [flowchart](diagrams/encounter_search_flowchart.drawio.svg) - provided in different file formats in directory [diagrams](diagrams) - is one resource for understanding program execution flow.

-The flowchart ( provided in different file formats ) show an example execution of the first 11 or 12 iterations of the program when using a single seed '244' for instruction script [route.txt](route.txt).
+The flowchart shows an example execution of the first 11 or 12 iterations of the program when using a single seed '244' for instruction script [route.txt](route.txt).
 Notable events are when the route queue is first expanded beyond a single Route and when a newly created Route is first selected for processing other than the initial Route.
 Just note that this program continues for 1000s of iterations and that the Route that is chosen for processing and expansion will change many times.